hrcraddock/plants/opiumpoppy/README.md

 <param ve-entity
 	eid="Q181264"
 	title="Mycenaean Greece"
-       	aliase="Mycenaean period">
+       	aliases="Mycenaean period">

-<param ve-entity
-	eid=
-	title="Robert Schimmel">

 ## New Geographies and Meanings

 During the Holy Inquisition, use of anything related to the East was banned including the use of the opium poppy.
 From the 12th to the 15th century, western Europe opposed any Eastern influence.
 Meanwhile, India, the Middle East, and China participated in the naturalization of the opium poppy.
-Arab traders were thought to have spread the opium poppy to Tang Dynasty China, where opium was integrated into various medicinal concoctions and dietary recipes. [^ref4] Integration of opium poppies into diet and medicine originated in Southern China and its countryside, where Buddhist monasteries often concocted remedies for ailments related to the throat and stomach and spread recipes to rural neighborhoods.
+Arab traders were thought to have spread the opium poppy to Tang Dynasty China, where opium was integrated into various medicinal concoctions and dietary recipes. [^ref5] Integration of opium poppies into diet and medicine originated in Southern China and its countryside, where Buddhist monasteries often concocted remedies for ailments related to the throat and stomach and spread recipes to rural neighborhoods.
 Despite 17th century European writing on the hardiness of the poppy plant, in 1061 Su Song writes that, “[Poppies] are hard to cultivate.
 They must be planted during the ninth month, in a piece of land which was manured the year before.
-If not cultivated in this way, it will never germinate.” [^ref5]
+If not cultivated in this way, it will never germinate.” [^ref6]

 <param ve-image
 	url="https://iiif.wellcomecollection.org/image/V0043635ER/full/880%2C/0/default.jpg"